 - inpatient dialysis for a person admitted to a hospital

 - services related to dialysis, such as laboratory tests

 - dialysis services when traveling in the United States

-The home dialysis equipment and supplies that original Medicare covers include the dialysis machine, recliner, and items such as sterile drapes, rubber gloves, and alcohol.
+Original Medicare covers home dialysis equipment, including a dialysis machine and items such as sterile drapes, rubber gloves, and alcohol.

-However, coverage starts the first month of treatment under these conditions:
+However, coverage starts the first month of treatment under two conditions:

 - A person participates in a home dialysis training program during the initial 3 months of treatment.

 - An individual’s doctor expects them to complete home dialysis training and do their own dialysis at home.

 The chart below shows an example of when a person’s Medicare coverage would start if their ESRD dialysis treatment started in March.

 |Fourth month of|